TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 3/Ruth 3.12.md

 ---

-And now it is true that I am a near kinsman; howbeit there is a kinsman nearer than I.
+Now it is true that I am a near kinsman; however there is a kinsman nearer than I.